Lab 5: Keyboard Surfin'

 Hiletgo logic analyzer

-One end of the logic analyzer has a 10-pin header.
+The logic analyzer has a 10-pin header.
 The pins correspond to the different signals or channels to be monitored by the analyzer.
-The analyzer supports reading up to 8 simultaneous channels.
+The analyzer can read up to 8 simultaneous channels.

 Read the analyzer label to learn its pin layout and identify which pins correspond to the two lowest-numbered channels.
 Some of our logic analyzers label the channels using a 0-based index (Ch0, Ch1, … Ch7) and others use 1-based index (Ch1, Ch2,… Ch8).
-In either case, you want to use the two lowest-numbered channels for the clock and data connections.
+In either case, identify the two lowest-numbered channels.
 We will refer to the two lowest-numbered channels as Ch0 and Ch1 but they may be labelled Ch1 and Ch2 on the analyzer you are using.

 You must also ground the logic analyzer.
 Voltage is relative: when looking at a signal, the reading is the difference from a reference voltage, which in this case should be the ground provided by the Pi.
-If you don't tie the logic analyzer's ground to the Pi's ground, then it will be measuring voltage against whatever happens to be on the pins, which can act as tiny antennae.
-Identify the ground pin on the analyzer and use a black jumper to connect it to an open ground pin on your Pi.
+If you don't tie the logic analyzer's ground to the Pi's ground, it will be measuring voltage against whatever happens to be on the pins, which can act as tiny antennae.
+Connect the ground on your Pi to the ground on the analyzer.

 wired up

-Open the Logic 2 application you installed on your laptop as part of prelab preparation.
+Open the Saleae Logic application you installed on your laptop as part of prelab preparation.
 When the logic analyzer is unconnected, the start-up screen is similar to this:

 Logic2 Startup